bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 Also confirm that you can once again transfer files between the Seagate Central and your clients.

-IF appropriate further test that you are able to disable legacy SMBv1.0 support on any clients and that you are still able to transfer data to and from the Seagate Central.
+If appropriate, further test that you are able to disable legacy SMBv1.0 support on any clients and that you are still able to transfer data to and from the Seagate Central.